Kotlin/anko/README.md

   }
 })
 ```
-And this is much more helpful when you have listeners with bunch of methods.
+And this is much more helpful when you have listeners with lots of methods.
 The next code is written without using Koan:

 ```kotlin
 seekBar.setOnSeekBarChangeListener(object: OnSeekBarChangeListener {